maoshouse/interest-bucket/README.md

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM) and [Bower](http://bower.io/)
-* To-Be-Added - firebase data store instructions
+* Create a new app at [firebase.io](http://firebase.io) which will provide the backend data store

 ## Installation